Combatting Gerrymandering with Ranked Choice Voting: An Experimental Analysis of Multi-member Districts in the United States: Introduction

 \section{Introduction}

-\begin{quote} This bill requires (1) that ranked choice voting \dots be used for all elections for Members of the House of Representatives, (2) that states entitled to six or more Representatives establish districts such that three to five Representatives are elected from each district, and (3) that states entitled to fewer than six Representatives elect all Representatives on an at-large basis---Fair Representation Act, H.R.
-4000, 2019.\footnote{\url{https://www.congress.gov/bill/116th-congress/house-bill/4000/all-info}} \end{quote}
+\begin{quote} This bill requires (1) that ranked choice voting \dots be used for all elections for Members of the House of Representatives, (2) that states entitled to six or more Representatives establish districts such that three to five Representatives are elected from each district, and (3) that states entitled to fewer than six Representatives elect all Representatives on an at-large basis---\cite{fra}. \end{quote}

-The Fair Representation Act, first introduced in 2017 and reintroduced in 2019 and 2021,\footnote{\url{https://beyer.house.gov/news/documentsingle.aspx?DocumentID=5276}} would mandate the use of multi-member districts (MMDs) to elect members to the United States House of Representatives, i.e., having fewer, larger districts each with multiple representatives.
-The bill is supported by good governance organizations such as FairVote \cite{fairvoteorg_2017}; the American Academy of Arts and Sciences in 2020 released a report advocating states to use multi-member districts -- however, ``on the condition that they adopt a non-winner-take-all election model'' \cite{reportamericansciences_2020}.
-Despite the popular focus on single-member district (SMD) elections, such MMDs have a long history in the United States, especially at the state and local level.
-In 1962, 41 state legislatures had MMDs, often with winner-take-all models \cite{niemiCandidaciesCompetitivenessMultimember1991}; even today, 10 state legislatures elect representatives for at least one chamber in such a manner -- Arizona, for example, has two-member districts, where each voter is given two votes and the top two vote-getters in each district are elected \cite{ballotpedia_2021,ballotpedia_2021stateleg}.
-City councils, state parties, and other organizations often adopt more sophisticated techniques, using variations on Ranked Choice Voting (RCV) to elect multiple winners from each of several districts \cite{fairvoteorgrcv_2021}.
+The Fair Representation Act (the FRA), first introduced in 2017 and reintroduced since,\footnote{\url{https://beyer.house.gov/news/documentsingle.aspx?DocumentID=5276}} would mandate the use of multi-member districts (MMDs) to elect members to the United States House of Representatives, i.e., having fewer, larger districts each with multiple representatives.
+The American Academy of Arts and Sciences in 2020 released a report advocating for states to use multi-member districts -- however, ``on the condition that they adopt a non-winner-take-all election model'' \citep{reportamericansciences_2020}.
+Despite the popular focus on single-member district (SMD) elections, such MMDs have a long history in the United States, especially at the state and local levels.
+In 1962, 41 state legislatures had MMDs, often with winner-take-all models \citep{niemiCandidaciesCompetitivenessMultimember1991}; as of 2021, 10 state legislatures elect representatives for at least one chamber in such a manner -- Arizona, for example, has two-member districts, where each voter is given two votes and the top two vote-getters in each district are elected \citep{ballotpedia_2021,ballotpedia_2021stateleg}, and there is a debate in Maryland about whether to keep its (winner-take-all) MMDs.
+City councils, state parties, and other organizations often adopt more sophisticated techniques, using variations on Ranked Choice Voting (RCV) to elect multiple winners from each of several districts \citep{fairvoteorgrcv_2021}.